Peter Lear has completed specialized post-graduate training in several treatment modalities. For more information, click on the header links.

 Family Systems Therapy – Family Systems Therapy is a branch of psychotherapy that tends to look at the entire family’s functioning instead of seeing one family member as having “the issue”.
 It tends to view change in terms of the quality of the family members’ relationships.

-Mindfulness-Based Approaches – are designed to focus one’s attention on the present experience in a way that is non-judgmental.
+Mindfulness-Based Approaches – Mindfulness is designed to focus one’s attention on the present experience in a way that is non-judgmental.
 Mindfulness has its roots in Eastern techniques, in particular, Buddhist meditation.
 The practice requires that one observe and accept the present situation exactly as it is, regardless of whether that is good or bad.
-Mindfulness-based approaches and contemplative approaches are becoming widely accepted methods for relieving symptoms related to many psychological issues and can be applied across many different population segments.
+Mindfulness-based approaches and contemplative approaches are becoming widely accepted methods for relieving symptoms related to many psychological issues and can be applied across many different population segments

-Biopsychosocial Assessment – A biopsychosocial assessment is an in-depth process that examines your strengths, looks at your family history, examines current functioning, and creates a comprehensive treatment plan.
+Biopsychosocial Assessment – A bio-psycho-social assessment is an in-depth process that examines your strengths, looks at your family history, examines current functioning, takes into account medical issues and creates a comprehensive treatment plan that can be objectively monitored.
 This may include evaluation for a mental health diagnosis.
 Peter has several years of specialization in clinical assessment.